 Dental Management

-Seeking treatment for a TMJ disorder can be confusing, because dental authorities have been unable to agree on regulations, which has made dentists easy targets for all kinds of gadgets that purport to help treat TMJ disorders but have no clinical usefulness or demonstrated effectiveness.
-These gadgets include pulsed TENS to "relax" the jaw muscles, Doppler or joint vibration analysis to evaluate the condition of the TMJs, thermography to identify inflamed muscles, surface EMG to quantify muscle resting tensions, TEK scan to analyze bites, and all the technologies marketed as "neuromuscular dentistry".
+Dentists use the same medical management tools as other health providers, usually in combination with oral appliances to treat the muscles, protect the TMJs or the teeth, and/or improve the facial growth pattern.
+However, dentists use a wide variety of different types of appliances, and dental authorities have been unable to agree on which to use when.
+The lack of regulations has made dentists easy targets for all kinds of gadgets that purport to help treat TMJ disorders but have no clinical usefulness or demonstrated effectiveness.
+These gadgets include pulsed TENS to find the correct bite position, Doppler or joint vibration analysis to evaluate the TMJs, TEK scan to analyze bites, and all the technologies marketed as "neuromuscular dentistry".